 \section{Discussion}

 Previous work \citep{WatAllBra23} used the CF4 catalog to estimate the bulk flow for a volume of radius $200 h^{-1}$Mpc and found it to be in significant tension with the cosmological standard model.
 In this context, then, it is important to understand the origin of the bulk flow; how much of the bulk flow is from local mass concentrations and how much is caused by sources beyond the survey volume.
 In this paper, we have compared the CF4 peculiar velocities to the expected velocities $v_{int}$ given by a model that uses redshift survey information to infer mass concentrations within $200 h^{-1}$Mpc volume.
-By averaging velocities in bins of $v_{int}$, we show excellent agreement between the CF4 and \citet{CarTurLav15} velocities, suggesting that we can accurately separate the contributions to peculiar velocities from local mass distributions from those due to farther away mass concentrations.
-Our averaging also provides a very precise estimate of the growth factor $\beta$ and the value of the Hubble constant $H_o$ that should be used to calculate peculiar velocities from the CF4 distances and redshifts.
+By averaging velocities in bins of $v_{int}$, we show excellent agreement between the CF4 and both \citet{CarTurLav15} and \citet{McaJasAta25} velocities, suggesting that we can accurately separate the contributions to peculiar velocities from local mass distributions from those due to farther away mass concentrations.
+Our averaging also provides a very precise estimate of the growth factor $\beta$ and the value of the Hubble constant $H_0$ that should be used to calculate peculiar velocities from the CF4 distances and redshifts.

 Separating the total bulk flow into the sum of a locally sourced bulk flow and a bulk flow from external sources, we find that the observed bulk flow is primarily due to external mass concentrations.
 We observe the external bulk flow to \textit{increase} with increasing radius out to the limit of the current data.
 Moreover, by analyzing the contributions to the bulk flow from different regions of the volume, we find that the externally sourced component is strongly non-uniform.
 The flow is largest in the region closest to the bulk-flow direction and declines steadily with increasing distance from this area.
-This is suggestive of a large mass concentration outside the volume in the direction of the bulk flow, and seemingly conflicts with velocities having non-gravitational origins, such as violations of the cosmological principle (see \eg, \cite{BohLukSch2025, SecVonRam22, SecVonRam21}) or tilted universe models \citep{Tur91,Tur92,KasAtrKoc08,MaGorFel11}, where we would expect contributions to the bulk flow to be roughly uniform across the volume.